You are welcome to join the new wheel spin of our history.

 8. Burung-Burung Manyar means "Weaver Birds" in bahasa indonesia, is a book by Romo Mengun published in 1992 by Gramedia (Jakarta)

 9. the Code riverbank was considered an "illegal settlement" of squatters, while Romo Mengun has been active between 1981 and 1986, gathering the sympathy of intellectuals believing that these poor members of society should be accepted and helped to improve their living conditions.
 The government of Indonesia planned its forced removal in 1983, but as protests followed the plans were cancelled.
-Nine years later in 1992 Kampung Code was selected as the winner of the Aga Khan Award for Architecture in the Muslim World.
+Nine years later in 1992 Kampung Code was selected as the winner of the Aga Khan Award for Architecture.
 The Code riverside settlement continues to exist until this day, as a remarkable example of urban architecture.

 Whoever controls the media -the images- controls the culture.
 (Allen Ginsberg, 1926-1997